kbariotis/kostasbariotis.com/src/pages/async-await-a-thorough-example/index.md

 ## Conclussion
 We should always strive to refine and improve our codebases.
 Async/await can bring a lot of improvements and help us write more readable code, easier to argue about and to spot bugs.
 In case, you have to use still Promises, check out a [wonderfull piece by Dr. Axel Rauschmayer](http://2ality.com/2017/08/promise-callback-data-flow.html) for more Promises and Async/Await patterns.

-Node.js 8 is now in LTS mode, so you have no reasons to upgrade and use the shiny new features of Javascript.
+Node.js 8 is now in LTS mode, so you have no reasons not to upgrade and miss the shiny new features of Javascript.

-Let me know what you think in the comments below and share this article with someone you know it would be helpfull to her. 🤝
+Let me know what you think in the comments below and share this article with someone you know it would be helpfull to. 🤝